Skin: The Largest Organ of The Human Body

 • Contains blood vessels that provide nutrients to the epidermis, keeping the skin layers healthy.

 Hypodermis (Subcutaneous Layer): The bottom fatty layer of skin.
-The thickness of this layer varies dramatically depending on the site and the body shape and weight of the person.
+The thickness of this layer varies dramatically depending on the site and the body shape, and the weight of the person.
 This fatty layer:

 • insulates from the cold